evilpete/flipper_toolbox/README.md

 Will generate file with all possible command codes for IR remote protocol: [RC5 protocol](https://en.wikipedia.org/wiki/RC-5) , address 03 00 00 00 in filename [IR-RC5-03-00.ir](IR/All-Codes/IR-RC5-03-00.ir)

-Generated file should be placed on the directory `/ext/infrared/` on the flipper
+Generated `.ir` files should be placed on the directory `/ext/infrared/` on the flipperZero

 </details>